 We Covered this in our weekly Wire Roundup

-I-Corps provides the necessary training as well as funding to develop research and ideas into viable businesses.
-For instance, Cabrice Corporation, an I-Corps participant in 2016, is a maker of Carbide Carbon, a product that lowers device temperatures and dissipates heat away from product packaging.
+I-Corps provides the necessary training and funding to develop research and ideas into viable businesses.
+For instance, Cabrice Corporation, an I-Corps participant in 2016, is a maker of Carbide Carbon, a product that lowers device temperatures and dissipates heat from product packaging.
 The I-Corps program helped Carbice refine its value proposition and conduct 10s of customer discovery interviews.

-The startup later went on to raise $15 million in a Series A investment round led by Downing Ventures, a division of London-based investment management firm Downing LLP.
+The startup later raised $15 million in a Series A investment round led by Downing Ventures, a division of London-based investment management firm Downing LLP.

 Applying for the I-Corps Program

-To apply for the program, researchers and entrepreneurs have to commit to all participation requirements for NSF I-Corps.
-To do so, they have to complete a local or regional I-Corps program and obtain a letter of support from a nominating institution.
+To apply for the program, researchers and entrepreneurs must commit to all NSF I-Corps participation requirements.
+To do so, they must complete a local or regional I-Corps program and obtain a letter of support from a nominating institution.

-In the case of the Inland Empire, University of California, Riverside (UCR) is a nominating institution.
+In the case of the Inland Empire, the University of California, Riverside (UCR) is a nominating institution.

 EPIC Riverside’s Workshop on National Science Foundation I-Corps Program

-The Entrepreneurial Proof of Concept and Innovation Center (EPIC) offers introductory training workshops to entrepreneurs within campus and the community as part of the National Science Foundation Innovation Corps program.
-It is named as “INNOVAR Workshops”.
+The Entrepreneurial Proof of Concept and Innovation Center (EPIC) offers introductory training workshops to entrepreneurs within the campus and the community as part of the National Science Foundation Innovation Corps program.
+It is named “INNOVAR Workshops.”